Greater Des Moines Child Assault Prevention (CAP) Program

 please contact us.

 Below are just a few statements of support from our current CAP schools.
-Current CAP schools include: Bondurant, Carlisle, Howe, King, Martensdale St. Mary's Elementary, Park Ave, Saydel Woodside Middle School and Wright elementary schools.
+Current CAP schools include: Bondurant, Carlisle, Cornell Elementary, Howe, King, Martensdale St. Mary's Elementary, Park Ave, Paton - Churdan Elementary, Saydel Woodside Middle School and Wright Elementary schools.

 "Our school was so impressed with the comprehensive nature of the CAP program.
 CAP provided a parent education component, a teacher-training workshops as well as data to assess the impact this program had on our students.
 The CAP program was one of the highlights offered through the guidance program". - School Counselor